-Students will be assigned to work in a group of 2-4 (depending on the final enrollment number).
-Each group will be given a specific food product scenario, and work together to develop a Food Safety Plan under the FSMA Preventive Controls for Human Food Rule.
-This will be an iterative process that will result in a comprehensive overview of the Food Safety Plan development and maintenance, which is a major learning objective for this course.
+Students will be assigned to work in a group of 3-4 (depending on the final enrollment number).
+Each group will be given a specific food product scenario, and work together to develop a HACCP plan or Food Safety Plan under the FSMA Preventive Controls for Human Food Rule (based on your product).
+This will be an iterative process that will result in a comprehensive overview of the HACCP/Food Safety Plan development and maintenance, which is a major learning objective for this course.